mschelkoph/Examples/README.md

 # Welcome to my Examples repository!

-This is a basic collection of some school and personal projects I've completed.
+This is a collection of some school and personal projects I've completed.

 ## This repository includes:
 1. Docker